 *update 1/2017 – I wrote this blog in the immediate aftermath of what would quickly become a national focus.
 There has certainly been some shifting in my perspective as more info became available & certain questions came to the surface.
 I have chosen to leave the blog I. Its original state as a piece of discussion for my students as we talk about “in the moment”news coverage and how social media plays in.

 Did I consider deleting/changing/altering my original post?
 Certainly!
+In fact, many facets of my perspective have taken quite the change!
 However, I think there’s room for a broader discussion by leaving it as it began & then using it as a discussion piece. – A